sc16aa/State_murderHCI584/README.md

 Follow these steps to use this application
-- Clone the Repository OR if you'd like to download the files instead, ensure App_Data.ipynb is saved in the same folder as Main_app.py
+- Clone the Repository OR if you'd like to download the files instead, ensure 'filtered.csv' and 'StateAggregates.csv' are saved in the same folder as Main_app.py
 - Ensure all libraries are installed
 - Run the application
 - Click the different radio buttons to see different data sets